 In 2021, Emma joined the American Enterprise Institute’s Leadership Network, Millennial Cohort.

-Kimberly Cummins is a Communications and Events Associate at Empower Illinois.
-In this role, she coordinates digital media and assists with event planning and execution.
+Kimberly Cummins is a Communications Consultant at Empower Illinois.
+In this role, she coordinates digital media and design projects.
 Before joining the Empower Illinois team, Kimberly worked as an Administrative Assistant at one of Chicago’s top real estate firms.

 Kimberly earned a Bachelor of Arts degree in English and Journalism from Loyola University Chicago in 2012, and is a native of Cleveland, Ohio.